Overview of the Eviction Process

 After the clerk calls the entire list of cases scheduled for the day, the trials start.
 One of the most discouraging things about being in court is the waiting.
 You may have to wait for hours before your case is called.
 You may wind up going to court as many as three or four times, perhaps losing pay each time you go.

-In housing courts, while you are waiting for your case to be called, court staff may ask you if you are interested in meeting with a mediator (also called a "housing specialist").
-A housing specialist is a person who works for the court and who will try to help you and your landlord settle your dispute without a trial.
-If either you or your landlord does not want mediation, the case will go to trial with the judge.
-What is important in mediation is to advocate for what you want.
+In some courts, while you are waiting for your case to be called, court staff may ask you if you are interested in meeting with a mediator (also called a "housing specialist").
+A mediator is a person who works or volunteers for the court.
+A mediator will try to help you and your landlord identify and discuss issues with the goal of arriving at a settlement that is acceptable to both of you.
+A mediator can ask questions and provide information, but must be impartial and not take either party's side.
+Everything said in mediation is confidential and should not be discussed in court if there is a hearing later.99 If either you or your landlord does not want mediation, the case will go to trial with the judge (or a jury, if you requested a jury trial before the deadline).

-The disadvantages of using mediation must also be recognized.
+The disadvantages of using mediation or negotiation must also be recognized.
 Often, you are not on an equal footing with your landlord, so you are unable to negotiate from a position of strength.
-If you are fearful of retaliation or unable to maintain your position in the face of a stronger personality, mediation may be a mistake for you.
+If you are fearful of retaliation or feel intimidated by your landlord or her attorney, mediation or negotiation may result in an unfavorable outcome for you.
 In addition, many mediators are not trained in landlord-tenant law, and, unlike a judge, a mediator is not required to know the law.
 While it may be acceptable to ignore the legal issues in your search for an amicable agreement, you should do so only after you thoroughly understand what these issues are.
-You do not want to find yourself in the position of giving up too much because you are unaware of what may be due to you based on the law.92
+You do not want to find yourself in the position of giving up too much because you are unaware of what may be due to you based on the law.100

-If you reach a settlement, you must put it in writing and file it with the court as an Agreement for Judgment .
-Before you sign this document, read it very carefully.
-Be sure you understand its terms and can carry them out.
-For example, if you have agreed to a payment plan for back rent, make sure it is realistic, because, if you do not keep to the agreement, a landlord may be able to evict you.
-In addition, once you have signed the agreement, it will be very difficult to make any changes.
-At the request of a party, the agreement can be enforced by the court.
+If you reach a settlement, you must put it in writing and file it with the court as an Agreeement.
+Once you have signed the agreement, it will be very difficult to make any changes.
+In addition, at the request of a party, the agreement can be enforced by the court.

 Putting On Your Case